Trends in gravitational wave emission in axisymmetric simulations of rotating core-collapse supernovae: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for their useful comments and suggestions.
 BM acknowledges support from the Australian Research Council through Discovery Project DP240101786.
 The authors acknowledge computer time allocations from Astronomy Australia Limited's ASTAC scheme, the National Computational Merit Allocation Scheme (NCMAS), and from an Australasian Leadership Computing Grant.
 Some of this work was performed on the Gadi supercomputer with the assistance of resources and services from the National Computational Infrastructure (NCI), which is supported by the Australian Government.
 Some of this work was performed on the OzSTAR national facility at Swinburne University of Technology.
 The OzSTAR program receives funding in part from the Astronomy National Collaborative Research Infrastructure Strategy (NCRIS) allocation provided by the Australian Government, and from the Victorian Higher Education State Investment Fund (VHESIF) provided by the Victorian Government.